tiffanyqi/chinese-wanikani/README.md

 - all characters page - display characters in order by level
 - individual character page
 - make it look nice
+- settings page
+- signup/login page

 ## DB
 - save characters in db
 - remember which characters are correct and which are wrong
-- add vocab from dictionary

 ## Learning system
 - Leveling
 - Apprentice/Guru/Master/Burned
-- Timing for when to learn again
+- Timing for when to learn again: https://knowledge.wanikani.com/wanikani/srs-stages/

 ## V2
 - incorporate sound to characters
+- leveling streak?
+- character breakdown
+- explanation breakdown
+- user input
+- vocabulary from dictionary